frictionlessdata/frictionless-py/blog/2022/09-07-github-integration.md

   basepath: data
 blog:
   author: Shashi Gharti
-  image: ../assets/logo-bright.png
+  image: ../assets/github.png
   description: This blog gives the introduction of the github plugin which helps to seamlessly transfer/read data to/from Github.
 ---

-# New Feature - Github Integration
+# Github Integration

 We are happy to announce github plugin which makes sharing data between frictionless and github easier without any extra work and configuration.
 All the github plugin functionalities are wrapped around the PyGithub library.
 The main idea is to make the interaction between the framework and github seamless using read and write functions developed on top of the Frictionless python library.
 Here is a short introduction and examples of the features.